 Anubias is probably one of the most kept aquarium plants in the hobby.
 They are one of the easiest aquatic plants you can own.
-The word “Anubias” is an entire genus of plants and not just one specific type.
-There are many different varieties of anubias that are slightly different in size and leaf appearance but they all share the same care and living environments.
+The word “Anubias” is referred to an entire genus of aquatic and semi-aquatic plants and not just one specific type of plant.
+Many different varieties of anubias are slightly different in size and leaf appearance but they all share the same care and living environments.

 In this article, we are focussing on providing the most accurate information about the Anubias genus so you can care for all variants of anubias.